TheMysteriousStranger90/TelegramBotForSpotify/README.md

 This project is a Telegram bot that interacts with the Spotify API to provide various functionalities.
 The bot can authorize a user, fetch the current track, favorite tracks, favorite albums, and playlist information.

+## Note
+Currently, my application is in Developer Mode on the Spotify Developer Dashboard.
+This means that in order for users to use the application, they need to be manually added by me.
+If you wish to use my application, please contact me so I can add you to the list of authorized users.
+I appreciate your understanding and cooperation.

 ## Commands
 The bot supports the following commands:
 ```